byterubpay/byterub-site/_posts/2019-01-21-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-01-21.md

 **\<sarang>** The main source of contention at this point seems to be whether keeping encrypted pIDs around, whether or not the wallet supports them by default, is necessary or desired
 **\<sarang>** Unless there's something important to talk about regarding this, and its relationship to the upcoming fork, we can table it until sgp\_'s meeting
 **\<suraeNoether>** i think it's wise to table the discussion until the meeting
-**\<sarang>** moneromooo has been working on wallet handling of payment IDs, as well as the use of default payment IDs for transaction indistinguishability
+**\<sarang>** byterubmooo has been working on wallet handling of payment IDs, as well as the use of default payment IDs for transaction indistinguishability
 **\<sarang>** ok!
 **\<sarang>** Next is block size scaling
 **\<sarang>** ArticMine recently posted a new proposal \\